 Up until now, the principle of re-keying was applied only to communicating parties aiming for confidential transmission.
-Hereby, constructions following Figure 1 prevent DPA, but require the initialization with a fresh key and thus secure key synchronization between the communicating parties.
-This synchronization is typically achieved by deriving a fresh key from a shared master secret k and a public, random nonce n [14,29,41].
+Hereby, constructions following Fig. 1 prevent DPA, but require the initialization with a fresh key and thus secure key synchronization between the communicating parties.
+A common approach to this synchronization is to derive a fresh key from a shared master secret k and a public, random nonce n [21, 39, 53].
 However, this approach shifts the DPA problem to the key derivation, which thus needs DPA protection through mechanisms like masking.